 It’s an open question.
-I’d like to share here my thoughts, ideas, and puzzlements about it, and I’m hoping readers who are concerned about the situation will share their own ideas.
+I’d like to share here my thoughts, ideas, and puzzlements about it, and I’m hoping readers who are concerned about the situation will share their own thoughts.

 Things I feel pretty sure of

-- The current banking/money system is structurally flawed, unjust, and unsustainable.
-It needs to be changed.
+- The current banking/money system is structurally flawed, fraudulent, unjust, and unsustainable, — it needs to be changed.

 - I want Workable Economics to be a positive effort and keep a positive tone.
 Anger, ranting, blaming, and snarkiness, whether or not they’re justified, have marginal workability at best and are often counter-productive.

 - To gain any sort of broad acceptance this subject needs to be made accessible to ordinary people, not just mathematicians and lawyers.